L2 Sawmill

 General Kiln Information

-Our Nyle L200-PRO Dehumidification Lumber Kiln will hold approximately 3500 board feet.
+Our Nyle Dehumidification Lumber Kiln will hold approximately 3500 board feet.
 The kiln length is roughly 27ft inside and we prefer one to three stacks of lumber 8’4”, 10’4” or 12’4”.
 We do limit “green” (fresh off the mill) Pine loads to 1500bf.

-1” Pine and Cedar are generally closer to 50-Cents a board foot +/-.
-Note, these are rough cost and several factors will impact your final cost.
-Thicker lumber and/or lumber with a Higher Moisture Content will cost more to dry (they will be in the kiln longer).
+Note your final cost can vary based on a number of factors.
+Thicker lumber and/or lumber with an initial Higher Moisture Content will cost more to dry (the load will be in the kiln longer).
 Minimum size loads and cost do apply.
+Generally speaking, c

 We strongly recommend that you air-dry your lumber down to 25% of less before bringing to the kiln (particularly all hardwoods).
 Most damage, or any degrade, to the lumber will already be done once the lumber is below the Fiber Saturation Point (generally around 25%).
 It will also be much more economical to air-dry and get the moisture out naturally, then go into the kiln.
 The lower the MC, the less time in the kiln.
 That being said, we can dry “green” oak, but it makes it more costly to stay in the kiln longer.

-Pine – A one inch (4/4) “Green” load of pine lumber can be dried down to 8%, sterilized and have the pitch set in approximately 8 days.
-Again, I limit the kiln to 1500bf on "green" pine.
+Pine – A one inch (4/4) “Green” load of pine lumber can be dried down to 8%, sterilized and have the pitch set in approximately 6-8 days.
+Again, I limit the kiln to 1500bf on “green” pine.
 If it’s well air-dried pine, I can fit a good deal more board feet.
-Most people have us dry pine down to about 10-12%.
+Most people have us dry pine down to about 10-14%.

 We generally do not dry multiple species at the same time, and I try to limit mixing thicknesses of lumber.
 It can be done but it is trickier and will add time in the kiln.

 We typically do not dry anything over 8/4 (two inches) thickness.
 However, let me know what you have, and I’ll see what I can do.
-I dry a lot of 4/4 to 5/4 Pine, Cedar and Oaks.
+I dry a lot of 4/4 to 5/4 Pine, Cedar and Oak.

 Although our NYLE kiln is state of the art, computer controlled and we have drying experience, drying lumber is as much an art as it is science and skill.
 Please understand that wood is/was a living, dynamic product and will change with the level of moisture in the fibers.
 Drying will cause shrinking and the drying process can and will cause the lumber to bow, twist, cup, split or crack, or other degrades and defects, to some extent..….some species, some loads more than others.
 L2 Sawmill informs you of this upfront and we do not accept responsibility for any presumed loss or degrade in the quality or value of the lumber that may be declared by the customer.
+In order words, Dry At You Own Risk!

 Example of information needed: